 Supervisors ensure that employees receive appropriate fire safety training.

 All employees should complete all required training before working without supervision.
 It's important that employees also:

-2. Who is responsible for ensuring employees receive proper training in the Fire Prevention Plan (FPP)?
+2. Who is responsible for ensuring employees receive proper training in the Fire Prevention Plan (FPP)?a.
+Plan administrators